vinisiq/AWS-S3-Uploader-ProgressBar/README.md

    acess key and your password key.
 If you don't have an user key you can made this on IAM > Users > Create New User.
 Use the policies Billing and AdministratorAccess.

-   The best way to make your datalake in AWS Cloud is using the us-east-1 in your buckets, because if you try to integrate your buckets with other products in AWS (like EMR) maybe it can not work well.

  ## Português | Portuguese:
  ### AWS S3 Uploader com barra de progresso e explicação detalhada de como utilizar